- Quick start guide

 To create an additional comment in a new commenting view, make sure that no commenting view is selected in the Model Tree, and click inside the 3D object area.

-If you delete one of these automatically generated commenting views, the associated comments are still available.
-You can view and select them in the comments panel or in the model tree, where they are listed under the views.
+If one of the automatically generated commenting views is deleted , the associated comments are still available.
+They can be viewed and selected in the comments panel or in the model tree, where they are listed under the views.
 Selecting a comment switches the 3D model to the same viewing configuration it had when the comment was added.

 Display comments for a 3D object

 In the model tree, select a view that contains comments.

 Click the Comments button or choose View → Navigation panels → Comments.

 In the view pane of the model tree, click Options and choose List comments.

 Double-click a comment to open its comment window.

 In the 3D panel of the Preferences dialog box (Edit → Preferences) you can determine whether the 3D toolbar and model tree are displayed by default.
 You can also specify a default renderer and determine whether animations are allowed.